-English and Western Riding Styles or Disciplines
+English or Western Riding Styles and their Disciplines

-As all who actively ride or are engaged with horses know, there are many riding disciplines, but most all of them fall into a recognized category of either basically English or basically Western.
+As all who actively ride or are engaged with horses know, there are many riding disciplines, but most all of them fall into a recognized category of styles, either basically English or basically Western.

-English Style Riding Disciplines
+English Riding Disciplines

-Western Style Riding Disciplines
+Western Riding Disciplines

 Styles vs Disciplines: